jrobi001/Unnamed-CS-Project/docs/_posts/2021-02-04-Pre-processing-price-data-and-first-model!.md

 ### The Model

-Before defining the model, we check the shape of the resulting datasets for feeding into our GRU model.
+Before defining the model, we check the shape of the resulting data-sets for feeding into our GRU model.

 ```python